splunk/splunk-sdk-javascript/README.md

 directory.

 ### Install the Splunk SDK for JavaScript for Node.js
-> **Note:** The Splunk SDK for JavaScript v1.2 requires Node.js version 0.10.0 or later.
+> **Note:** The Splunk SDK for JavaScript v1.2 requires Node.js version 0.8.x or 0.10.x.

 If you want to use the Splunk SDK for JavaScript with your Node.js programs, install the SDK by running `npm` in *your* project's directory as follows: